 TWO PRONGED LEARNING: Participants will learn in a two-pronged manner:

 1. PUSH PART: Participants progress through a directed curriculum in a self-paced manner by picking and completing the different learning tracts offered by the Academy's instructors.
 These learning tracts are established by the instructors and participants must put together a meeting schedule with the instructors to complete them.
 Instructors may also offer weekly lectures/workshops if enough interest in a particular tract warrants it.

-2. PULL PART: Participants should choose a development project to build individually or become part of at least one of the development teams at the Coding Academy.
-Teams are formed to complete large-scale development projects that solve real-world problems.
+2. PULL PART: Participants should choose a development project to build individually or become part of a development team at the Coding Academy.
+These development projects are large-scale development projects that solve real-world problems.
 They are meant to be completed and offered to the public.
-Individuals and teams will be able to collect “bounties” set for meeting project milestones and may even collect on-going royalties for projects that produce income.
+Individuals and teams will be able to collect “bounties” set for meeting project milestones.
+Individuals and teams may also collect on-going royalties for completed projects that produce income.
 They may also incubate a business based upon a project.

 ACADEMY LONG-TERM OBJECTIVES: Long term objectives are determined by the participant and a mentor and may include certifications and/or equivalent project completion, portfolio development, and / or entrepreneurial incubation.
 Interested entities of the products that come from meeting these objectives may include: employers, colleges, universities, investors, and end users of a particular product or service.

 FUNDING: Funding for the Leominster Coding Academy is finite.
 It will operate only as long as it has enough funds to keep it going.
 The Academy will make use of fees, donations, grants, fundraisers, and project-based income as necessary and available.